Visual Sensor Pose Optimisation Using Visibility Models for Smart Cities: INTRODUCTION

 Due to the aforementioned limitations, the problem of determining the optimal poses for a network of sensors that avoid occlusions and guarantee a minimum degree of visibility for all target objects remains unsolved.
 To this end, we propose an occlusion-aware visibility model based on a differentiable rendering framework and develop two novel approaches for object-centric sensor pose optimisation based on gradient-ascent and Integer Programming, respectively.
 Different from the existing approaches in the literature that aim to cover ground areas on elevation maps, we explicitly model the visibility of the target objects by considering a set of object configurations, defined as frames.
 In this definition, each frame contains a number of target objects with specific sizes, positions and orientations within the environment.
 The objective of the proposed method is to maximise the visibility of all target objects across the frames.
-The distribution of frames is considered to be application specific and can be obtained by empirical evaluations or simulation.
 We perform a comprehensive evaluation of the proposed methods in a challenging traffic junction environment and compare them with previous methods in the literature.
 The results of this evaluation indicate that explicitly modelling the visibility of objects is critical to avoid occlusions in cluttered scenarios.
 Furthermore, the results show that both of the proposed methods outperform existing methods in the literature by a significant margin in terms of object visibility.
-In summary, the contributions of this paper are: \begin{itemize} \item A realistic visibility model, created using a rendering process, that produces pixel-level visibility information and is capable of detecting occlusions between objects; \item A novel gradient-based sensor pose optimisation method based on the aforementioned visibility model; \item A novel IP sensor pose optimisation method that guarantees minimum object visibility based on aforementioned rendering process; \item The performance comparison between both methods and existing works in the literature in a simulated traffic junction environment. \end{itemize}
+In summary, the contributions of this paper are: \begin{itemize} \item A realistic visibility model, created using a rendering engine, that produces pixel-level visibility information and is capable of detecting when objects are occluded; \item A novel gradient-based sensor pose optimisation method based on the aforementioned visibility model; \item A novel IP sensor pose optimisation method that guarantees minimum object visibility based on aforementioned rendering process; \item The performance comparison between both methods and existing works in the literature in a simulated traffic junction environment. \end{itemize}

 The rest of this paper is organised as follows.
 Section \ref{sec:relatedworks} provides a review of related methods and highlights the distinguishing aspects of our work.
 Section \ref{sec:problem} defines the system model and the formal underlying optimisation problem, including a novel sensor pose parametrisation.
 Sections \ref{sec:gradopt} and \ref{sec:ipopt} describe the proposed gradient-based and Integer Programming solutions of the underlying optimisation problem, respectively.
 Finally, Section \ref{sec:experiments} presents the evaluation results and Section \ref{sec:conclusion} presents the concluding remarks.